YouTube Live Interview with Scribbling Inner Voice

-Recently, we a group of ladies had gathered for one such activity for reading and understanding of an ‘auspicious book’.
-There I met my friend carrying a small bag stuffed with big heavy books.
-By heavy, I means books of more than 500 pages.
+Recently, we a group of ladies had gathered for one such activity to read and understand an ‘auspicious book’.
+I met my friend carrying a small bag stuffed with big heavy books.
+By heavy, I mean books of more than 500 pages.
 ‘What is this Zain’?
-I asked. ‘‘small bag, big books’’ she replied with a smile.
+I asked. ‘‘small bag, big books,’’ she replied with a smile.

 Yes, I thought to myself thinking.
 Aren’t our brains like this?
-The size of our brain is small compared to our body.
+Of course, the size of our brain is small compared to our body.
 But think of the knowledge it contains.

-The habit of reading books can save us as well as change us in a long way.
+The habit of reading books can save us and change us in a long way.
 Reading books can bring about a positive change in us.
-There are umpteen libraries, but parents and teachers put in an extra effort to make the young ones read, to instill the habit of reading in them.
+There are umpteen libraries, but parents and teachers put in an extra effort to make the young ones read, to instil the habit of reading in them.
 But sadly, the present generation seems to be moving away from books.
-They are more impressed by technology and in surfing the Net.
+They are more impressed by the technology and in surfing the Net.
 Reading is almost forgotten.

 The pleasure of holding a book, the smell of pages while reading, getting totally engrossed and travelling miles while being seated at home, well words cannot explain that feeling.
 Newspapers and magazines have become e-versions.
-Books are stored in devices though I agree in a way it’s good for the environment as papers are saved.
+Books are stored in devices though I agree that it’s good for the environment as papers are saved.

-Reading allow us a greater width and depth of experience that we simply cannot have in our own lifes.
+Reading allow us a greater width and depth of experience that we simply cannot have in our own lives.

-But I am sure there are still book lovers out there, who prefer to read and save those books filling their cupboards with varieties of books, and adding to their collections.
-I have also witnessed people who just love to collect books but hardly open and read them.
+But I am sure there are still book lovers out there who prefer to read and save those books, fill their cupboards with varieties of books, and add to their collections.
+But, on the other hand, I have also witnessed people who just love to collect books but hardly open and read them.

 “Reading is a discount ticket to everywhere.” – Mary Schmich

-Surely, reading has many benefits.
-It strengthens memory, reduce stress, improves empathy, expands vocabulary, and makes you wiser, smarter and probably more useful.
+Indeed, reading has many benefits.
+It strengthens memory, reduces stress, improves empathy, expands vocabulary, and makes you wiser, more intelligent and probably more helpful.
 Books introduce you to libraries, to silence, to magic.
 It changes your subconscious mind.
 Its bring positivity, productivity and the ability to become better at everything.
-It can take you to places, through imagination or either for education, conferences or for work.
-You, can never be alone if you inculcate the habit of reading, because a book can be your companion.
+It can take you to places, through imagination or for education, conferences, or work.
+You can never be alone if you inculcate the habit of reading because a book can be your companion.

-Lastly without any offend to non-readers, as it’s a personal choice, I can say reading help you to ‘embrace your emotional self’ and connect with your inner self.
+Lastly, without offending non-readers, as it’s a personal choice, I can say reading help you to ‘embrace your emotional self and connect with your inner self.

 ”Arabic” is the language of Quran.
 Moreover, I think it is important and helpful to know the language of the land you reside in.